13 Clustering for Insight: Segmenting Data Without Labels

 library(liver)

-4. Apply min-max scaling to normalize all numerical variables before clustering.
+Apply min-max scaling to all numerical features before clustering.
 Why is this step necessary?

 library(factoextra)